Lucamilne/Pokedex/README.md

 To see more information related to the focal Pokémon, try swiping the information card.

-The data presented for each Pokémon is divided up into three sections:
+The data presented for each Pokémon is divided up into three swipable sections:

 1. Type, description and base stats
 1. Profile and passive abilities